invincibel/reckoner/README.md

 ### Clone

-- Clone this repo to your local machine using `https://github.com/invincibel/reckoner/` or `https://github.com/090max/Amazon-Reckoner`
+- Clone this repo to your local machine using `https://github.com/invincibel/reckoner/`

 ### Setup